Cognitive Decline: Not Inevitable After All

 Daily Wellness

-A doctor pointing at a brain model with a pen
+A hand pointing at a brain scan with highlighted areas